ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 Can anyone spot the error in this example?
-(and if you already know then let others have a chance)
+(and if you already know then let others have a chance) (water break)
+(hint, it's do to with function arguments and parameters)

 [Yes it's how the IGNORECASE flag is being passed in!]
 [Isn't it interesting how much harder errors are to spot when there's complexity?]